SasView/sasview/src/sas/qtgui/Calculators/media/resolution_calculator_help.rst

 Description
 -----------

-This tool is approximately estimates the resolution of $Q$ from SAS instrumental parameter values assuming that the detector is flat and normal to the incident beam.
+This tool approximately estimates the resolution of $Q$ from SAS instrumental parameter values assuming that the detector is flat and normal to the incident beam.